 Filmed at Faircharm Trading Estate, where artists and businesses were evicted by Workspace plc to build 12 and 18 storey blocks of flats.
 Nearby council homes were plagued by three years of noisy and polluting building work.
 Featuring text from The Housing of The Poor by William Morris, published in 'Justice', July 1884.

-A film about my mother's untimely death in May 2015 on the volcanic island of Lanzarote.
+A film in three movements, using found footage, iPhone video, old family cine film and manipulated sound.
+It's about my mother's untimely death in May 2015 on the volcanic island of Lanzarote.
 She became ill as the plane descended to the airport, and died in hospital later.
 She was later cremated on the island without ceremony.

 Lewisham Council's plan to demolish Tidemill community garden and Reginald House in Deptford to build unaffordable housing was met by strong resistance from local campaign Save Reginald, Save Tidemill, made up of housing and environmental activists.
 This film features the only political hustings for local Council elections held in May 2017, hosted by the campaign in the garden.
 Local Labour councillor Joe Dromey defended the Council's plans with misleading statistics.